smudgelang/smudge/docs/tutorial/tutorial.rst

 The source for this state machine, reproduced below, is available in **initial.smudge**.
 You can see the essential elements of a smudge state machine.
-The word ``turnstyle`` is the name of the state machine.
+The word ``turnstile`` is the name of the state machine.
 The part inside the curly braces after the state machine's name is its definition.

 ::

-    turnstyle
+    turnstile
     {
        *locked // The * means it's the initial state.
         [